Planar lattices do not recover from forest fires: Arm events

 \end{prop}

 As a consequence of the above, we have the following estimates for the probabilities of arm events of interest to us.
-The proof is a simple application of Reimer's inequality \cite{Reimer}. \begin{cor} There exist constants $c, \la >0$ such that, for all $n \leq N$,
+The proof is a simple application of Reimer's inequality \cite{Reimer}.